MetaMask/native-utils/README.md

 - Install the current LTS version of [Node.js](https://nodejs.org)
   - If you are using [nvm](https://github.com/creationix/nvm#installation) (recommended) running `nvm install` will install the latest version and running `nvm use` will automatically choose the right node version for you.
 - Install [Yarn](https://yarnpkg.com) v4 via [Corepack](https://github.com/nodejs/corepack?tab=readme-ov-file#how-to-install)
+- Run `yarn install` to install dependencies.
-- Run `yarn install` to install dependencies and run any required post-install scripts
+- Run `yarn build` to build the library and mostly to generate the Nitrogen specs (it's enought to just run `yarn nitrogen`)

+### Running the example app

+1. Add `"workspaces": ["example"]` to your root `package.json` and run `yarn install` in the root directory.
+This is necessary because if "workspaces" are field is defined, it's not possible to publish the package.
+Then run `yarn install`.
+2. Run `yarn android` to build the Android app.
+3. Run `yarn android:release` to build the Android app in release mode. (strongly recommended for benchmarking).

 ### Testing and Linting

-Run `yarn test` to run the tests once.
-To run tests on file changes, run `yarn test:watch`.

-Run `yarn lint` to run the linter, or run `yarn lint:fix` to run the linter and fix any automatically fixable issues.
+Because this library is running native code is not possible to run tests using Jest.
+You need to run the example app and run the tests manually.

+### Nitro

+This library is using Nitro modules bridge JS to C++ code.
+Most important thing to know is that when you change/add/remove any exposed function in `NativeUtils.nitro.ts` file, you need to run `yarn nitrogen` to regenerate the Nitrogen specs (in `nitrogen/generated` directory).

+Please follow the [Nitro Modules documentation](https://nitro.margelo.com/docs/what-is-nitro) to learn more.

 ### Release & Publishing